Starting a business

 Local sources of support

-The Business and IP Centre Cambridgeshire supports entrepreneurs, inventors and small businesses through Intellectual Property and Market Research advice sessions and workshops on a range of business support topics.
+The Business and IP Centre (BIPC) Cambridgeshire supports entrepreneurs, inventors and small businesses through Intellectual Property and Market Research advice sessions, and workshops on a range of business support topics.

 The Judge Business School at the University of Cambridge offers a range of interesting resources for entrepreneurs to help you start your business successfully through its Entrepreneurship Centre.